 Whole Home Transformation: From Split Level to Arts and Crafts

 The owners of this Palatine split-level preferred the look of an Arts and Crafts style home and were looking for an addition that would result in some traditional curb appeal.
 However, outward appearance was not the only priority.
-Additional garage space, a walk-in closet addition for the master suite, family room, mud room and screened-in porch at the rear of the home were also desired.
+Additional garage space, a walk-in closet addition for the master suite, family room, mudroom, and screened-in porch at the rear of the home was also desired.
 As this was a tall order, the homeowners called upon Normandy Design Manager Troy Pavelka to get the job done.

 “Split-level homes present unique design challenges,” said Troy.
-“However, we were able to transform their house into a more current and relevant Arts and Crafts inspired home that not only reflected traditional styling, but met the family’s long term needs.”
+“However, we were able to transform their house into a more current and relevant Arts and Crafts inspired home that not only reflected traditional styling but met the family’s long term needs.”

 The home was also improved upon functionally.
-A dedicated mud room was created, complete with custom cubbies with outlets for charging their phones, cameras and other gadgets.
+A dedicated mudroom was created, complete with custom cubbies with outlets for charging their phones, cameras, and other gadgets.
 The kitchen layout was also updated and now boasts a large island for entertaining.
 Modern appliances with proper clearances and ventilation also provided a remarkable improvement to the function of the kitchen space.

 Lastly, a screen room off of the dining area of the home was added.
 Given the large property and private rear yard, this porch really takes advantage of ideal views and entertaining possibilities.

 Are you looking to change the style of your home with an addition?
-Register to attend our upcoming seminar “Adding On: Up, Over or Out” to learn more about the process of expanding.
-Or, follow Normandy Remodeling on Facebook, Twitter or Instagram for more design ideas and inspiration.
+Register to attend our upcoming seminar “Adding On Up, Over or Out” to learn more about the process of expanding.
+Or, follow Normandy Remodeling on Facebook, Twitter, or Instagram for more design ideas and inspiration.